ajschumacher/gadsdc/11-types_and_bases/lab_SQL-backup.md

  * [trysql_select_all](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all)

 This is a pre-populated data environment with nothing to install and no risk of breaking anything.
+The data there is from a commonly-used example database (info[http://northwinddatabase.codeplex.com/]).
 Nice!

 ### Questions